JPry/choir-guides/_feasts/exaltation-of-the-holy-cross.md

 antiphon_12: See Sheet
 antiphon_3: Exaltation of the Holy Cross
 post_entrance:
-    - Exaltation of the Holy Cross - Tone 1
+    - Apolytikion of the Exaltation of the Holy Cross - Tone 1

 ascension: false